Aberdour Castle: Final decline

 Government troops were stationed at Aberdour Castle during the Jacobite Rising of 1715.
 During their stay, a second fire again caused extensive damage.
 In 1725, the Mortons bought an adjacent property, Cuttlehill House, which they renamed Aberdour House, and the castle ceased to be a residence.
 The east range was again repaired, and was used for various purposes, including a school room, a barracks, and a masonic hall.
 In 1924 the castle and gardens were placed in state care, and continue to be managed by Historic Environment Scotland as a visitor attraction.
 The south-east wing was initially restored as a home for the custodian, and now houses a cafe.
-The castle is protected as a Scheduled Ancient Monument, and the grounds, and surrounding former parks, are listed on the Inventory of Gardens and Designed Landscapes, the national register of significant gardens.
+The castle is protected as a scheduled monument, and the grounds, and surrounding former parks, are listed on the Inventory of Gardens and Designed Landscapes, the national register of significant gardens.